cpske/ISP/code-quality/code-quality-tools.md

   - Installation: `pip install flake8-django`
   - Usage: `cd django-project; flake8`
   - flake8 automatically uses the plugin.
 In my test, it needs some extra configuration to eliminate superfluous messages.

-## Code Analysis in your IDE

-* VSCode - Control-Shift-P and enter "Python Select Linter", then Control-Shift-P and "Python Run Linter".
-* Pycharm has its own build-in code checker which constantly suggests improvements.
-  - To run Code Analysis, from menu select Code-&gt;Inspect Code... and choose file(s) to inspect.
-  - output is shown in "Inspection Results" panel at bottom.
-Click on an item to go to source line.
-  - offers suggested code change in another panel
-* Pydev (Eclipse) has "Code Analysis" feature that uses Pylint.
-  - Configure it in Preferences -> Pydev -> Code Analysis
-    I had to manually specify the location of `pylint` for it to work.
-  - Right-click on a file and select Pydev -> Code Analysis.
-  - Problems are shown as warning/error markers in left margin of editor window.
-Will also show in Console if you check preference:
-    [x] Redirect Pylink output to console?

 ## Check Style for Java